BryanCarney/BryanCarney/README.md

 # Bryan Carney

-I’m currently working as a Senior Manager in Data Insights and Strategy Enablement for RBC
+### Senior Manager - Data Insights and Strategy Enablement for RBC

-Currently enrolled in University of Toronto learning Data Analytics and Visualizations
+### Currently enrolled in University of Toronto learning Data Analytics and Visualizations Course

 > Connect with me: